rm511130/Tanzu-Workshop-TKGI/README.md

 - The labs are interdependent and must be executed in order.
 - Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a userID for this workshop.
 For example, Ralph Meira is user1.
 - Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) as you progress through the Labs, by placing an "X" in the appropriate column.
+- Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
+Your Laptop or Desktop will only be used for two purposes:
+     - SSH'ing or PuTTY'ing into the Ubuntu VM
+     - Browsing web pages
 - When carrying out hands-on labs, you will be asked to cut-&-paste the commands shown `in boxes like this one` from this github page to your Ubuntu VM Terminal Window.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
   - `pks get-credentials user15-cluster` is for `user15`